-Oxford Sciences Innovation is, for a minimum of 15 years, the contractually preferred partner of the University to provide capital to, and develop spin-out companies based on research from the University’s Mathematical, Physical and Life Sciences Division and its Medical Sciences Division.
+Oxford Science Enterprises is, for a minimum of 15 years, the contractually preferred partner of the University to provide capital to, and develop spin-out companies based on research from the University’s Mathematical, Physical and Life Sciences Division and its Medical Sciences Division.

 Oxentia works in partnership with our global clients to build capacity, develop capability and enable innovation for the benefit of economies and societies.
 We excel at delivering services to suit the needs of diverse world economies.